-The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.
+The Video Intelligence API enables you to use Google video analysis technology as part of your applications.

-In this tutorial, you will focus on using the Video Intelligence API with Python.
+In this lab, you will focus on using the Video Intelligence API with Python.

 What you'll learn